 7.5.
-Marine Science Co-ordination
+Marine science coordination

-A Marine Science Co-ordinating Committee (MSCC) will be established with representation from the MSP, Regions and key specialist branches including the Marine Policy and Planning Branch, Marine Ecosystems Branch, Environmental Management Branch and the Parks Policy and Service Branch.
+A Marine Science Coordination Committee (MSCC) will be established with representation from the MSP, Regions and key specialist branches including the Marine Policy and Planning Branch, Marine Ecosystems Branch, Environmental Management Branch, Nature Protection Branch, Species and Communities Branch and the Parks Policy and Services Branch.
+DoF marine science programs in CALM Act MPAs will be included in this co-ordination process.
 The Chair of the MSCC will be the Marine Science Program Leader.

 The MSCC will ensure that all ecological and social marine science projects within DEC (both internally and externally funded) are planned and implemented in a strategic and co-ordinated manner and duly consider historical and current research programs of external research providers in WA (e.g. AIMS, CSIRO, universities).
 The MSCC will also provide a mechanism to discuss and consider emerging DEC science needs as well as ensuring science communications support departmental policies and operational programs.
-The MSCC will also ensure compliance with DEC Science Division quality control processes (e.g. Science Project Plans) and this will ensure the quality of the science and reporting is high, as well as ensuring the data and publications are accessible, appropriately distributed, stored and easily retrieved for future applications.
+The MSCC will promote potential synergies, minimise duplication and ensure compliance with DEC Science Division quality control processes (e.g. Science Project Plans).
+This will ensure the quality of the science and reporting is high, as well as ensuring the data and publications are accessible, appropriately distributed, stored and easily retrieved for future applications.

-To ensure appropriate planning for each financial year, the Marine Science Program will consult with appropriate regional staff to develop an integrated annual marine science 'plan' across each 'region' and the level of regional involvement, as part of the marine work plan development process co-ordinated by the Marine Policy and Planning Branch.
+To ensure appropriate planning for each financial year, the Marine Science Program will consult with regions to develop an integrated annual marine science business plan and to determine the level of regional involvement, as part of the annual departmental 'business' planning processes.